 I went on Craigslist and found a job posting in Helena for lumberjacks.
 In my confused state, I thought that if I had a hard physical job like that, it would kickstart my body into eating normally.
-It felt like an answer.
+It felt like a plan.
 I bought a Greyhound bus ticket and told my parents I was going to Helena.
 They were worried, but I must have made a good case.
 My Mom loaned me $600 from my grandma’s social security and my Dad drove me to the bus station.

 My first weeks in Helena, my access to food was mostly restricted, so the binges softened.
 I applied in person for the lumberjack job but was told that operating the heavy timber saws would be dangerous for someone so skinny.
 I slept on the floor of a friendly veteran’s government-provided apartment, and ran out when his German roommate pulled out a butcher knife and started swearing at the TV.
 I rented a room in a military man’s house and got a job as a telemarketer for a pro-life foundation.
 The binges began to return, bit by bit.

 After two weeks, I lost the telemarketing job because I was too nice.
 I got another job mixing bread dough at the Sweetgrass Bakery and moved into the Iron Front Hotel across the street.
 It was getting cold, and the thin, scratchy blanket on my bed seemed to be cut from an old theater curtain.
 During my days off from the bakery I would binge, either on pastries from the bakery or boxes of Special K berries.